10 Vincent van Gogh’s Self-Portraits You Need to Know

-Vincent van Gogh created thirty six self-portraits in the space of only ten years.
-In his case, these works are an amazing source of knowledge not only of how van Gogh looked (although we know that from at least one photo) but also how he developed as an artist through the years.
-Most importantly, his self-portraits are also the key to understand how he wished to be perceived as an artist and his psychology—they are the key to his story.
-Below are 10 Vincent van Gogh’s self-portraits you need to know.
+Vincent van Gogh created 36 self-portraits in the space of only 10 years.
+These works are an amazing source of knowledge not only of how van Gogh looked (although we know that from one photo) but also how he developed as an artist through the years.
+Most importantly, his self-portraits are the key to understanding how he wished to be perceived as an artist and his psychology—they are the key to his story.
+Below are 10 of Vincent van Gogh’s self-portraits you need to know.

 Van Gogh started to paint very late in his life, when he was 27 years old.
 He never received any formal training.
-His first self-portraits are dated 1886, like this one, which at the same time is the first in which he portrayed himself as an artist.
+His first self-portraits, like this one, are dated 1886, which is also the exact time he portrayed himself as an artist.
 Notice the sombre colors he uses.
-He would soon abandon them, after seeing the work of the Impressionists in Paris.
+He would soon abandon them after seeing the work of the Impressionists in Paris.

 Van Gogh created a majority of his self-portraits—over 25—while he was in Paris (1886–88).
 Here he presents himself as a respectable bourgeois, wearing an elegant suit and felt hat.
 We can also see how Vincent changed his palette: the light, pastel colors to such an extent were unusual for him.
-He even changed the color of his eyes to match it.
-In reality, they were green.
-Yet, in this painting they are grey-blue.
+He even changed the color of his eyes to match it; in this painting they are grey-blue, when in reality they were green.

 Interesting fact: the largest collection of van Gogh’s self-portraits is held in the Van Gogh Museum in Amsterdam.